Fourth Week of January 2021

 □ The Financial Services Commission is reviewing a plan to apply principal amortization to personal credit loans above KRW 80 million in order to block “debt-financed investing” … while planning to pilot 40-year long-term mortgage loans in the second half as a “targeted support measure” for young people, newlyweds, and first-time buyers.

-□ The Financial Services Commission also decides to extend loan-maturity rollovers and interest-payment deferrals for small merchants and SMEs … with the amount of loans subject to maturity extension at about KRW 126 trillion.
+□ The Financial Services Commission has also decided to extend loan-maturity rollovers and interest-payment deferrals for small merchants and SMEs … with the amount of loans subject to maturity extension at about KRW 126 trillion.

 □ Naver is considering the acquisition of Jeju Bank, 75% owned by Shinhan Financial Group … Shinhan has also been sounding out strategic investors including domestic financial companies for the sale of Jeju Bank since last year.

-□ Naver Financial (service launched in December 2020) and Kakao Pay (planning service launch within the year) are also entering the medium-rate unsecured-loan market.
+□ Naver Financial (service launched in December 2020) and Kakao Pay (planning to launch the service within the year) are also entering the medium-rate unsecured-loan market.

-▶ Naver is making a major effort to acquire a banking license.
+▶ Naver is making a major push to acquire a banking license.
 The separation-of-banking-and-commerce rules are the main obstacle.
 See the 2021.1.18. news clipping.

 □ From the second half of this year, the statutory maximum interest rate will be lowered from 24% to 20% … the Sunshine Loan rate will be reduced to 17.9%, and financial companies that expand the scale of their medium-rate lending products will receive lending benefits.